-BluePearl is a specialty and emergency hospital with a mission to provide expert, collaborative, compassionate care to sick and injured pets 24 hours a day, 365 days a year.
+BluePearl is a specialty and emergency hospital with a mission to provide expert, collaborative, compassionate care to sick and injured pets.
 We work in partnership with primary care veterinarians who refer pets who need specialized diagnostics, treatments or procedures much as a doctor would refer you or a family member to a specialist to receive treatment for a specific illness or injury.

 Our goal is to provide the highest quality veterinary care possible by acting as an extension of your primary veterinarian.
 Our team of board-certified specialists communicate with you and your veterinarian every step of the way from diagnosis to treatment to aftercare.